 A great starting point is awake, which is the script that norns runs after its very first boot-up.

-awake is a good one to start with because the grid interface mirrors the sequence that you see on the screen – after loading, you’ll see your grid come alive with a playhead + some programmed notes.
-Press some pads to change notes!
-That’s it :)
+awake is a good one to start with because the grid interface mirrors the sequence that you see on the screen – after loading, you’ll see your grid come alive with a playhead and some programmed notes.
+Press some pads to change notes.

-Want more?
-Check out the community script selections at the bottom of this page!
+For additional scripts check out the community script selections at the bottom of this page.

 If you have a 2021 grid, norns needs to be running the latest software to communicate to it (2021 grid compatibility was added in update

 210706).
 Follow the steps in the norns update docs to update your software.
 After the unit restarts, your new grid should be successfully detected by norns.